Home

 Things You Need to Know

-College can be a difficult transition for some students: adjusting to living away from home, having to balance your time with schoolwork and extracurricular activities, staying healthy, and managing your money take some getting used to.
-Students have written articles on various aspects of the transition process, and hope to ease any discomfort and nerves you might have–along with some quick advice along the way.
+The transition to college can be both great and difficult: adjusting to living away from home, having to balance your time with schoolwork and extracurricular activities, staying healthy, and managing your money take some getting used to.
+Balance is key.
+These articles give you advice about how to manage this transition and hope to ease any discomfort and nerves you might have.
+At the end, check out the advice our student leaders have for you.
+Here’s one idea to start you off:

 Kate Callahan “This is YOUR Journey!”
 Finding Community